-What are these "Swiss cheese problems" in the area?
+What are these "Swiss cheese problems" in a network?

 Wireless coverage is provided by a grid of cell towers in cellular networks.
 Mobile devices link to nearby cell towers.
 Moving may weaken your tower connection, therefore your device needs to relocate to a closer or stronger tower.
 To maintain connectivity, your device and cellular network must easily transition.
 Call this a handover or handoff.
 If your current tower's signal degrades or you're reaching its coverage area, the network will tell your device to switch to a neighboring tower with a stronger signal.